The 5 (7) Senses

-Acidity in wine can be detected by how much you salivate.
+Acidity in wines can be detected by how much you salivate.

-Think of a Sauvignon Blanc or Riesling compared to a Viognier or Torrontes both can be fantastic wines but the acidity of the former make them feel more refreshing.
+Think of a Sauvignon Blanc or Riesling compared to a Viognier or Torrontes both can be fantastic wines but the acidity of the former makes them feel more refreshing.